jamiejamiebobamie/pegaFlashcards/notes_copy.md

 	controls which logging events appear in the PEGA log. prlog4j2.xml configuration file
-	defines the levels of logging events you can create separate prlog4j2.xml files for each node
+	defines the levels of logging events
+You can create separate prlog4j2.xml files for
+	each node
 In terms are of logging are rulesets and the Pega class hierarchy important?
 	no, they are irrelevant to logging.